 4. In order to student teach, students must successfully complete the FSEHD and the art education program requirements for a Preparing to Teach Portfolio; students must then complete all Student Teaching requirements.
 See www.ric.edu/feinsteinschooleducationhumandevelopment/Pages/Student-Teaching.aspx.

-The Art Education Advisory Committee will review records of students who do not maintain this criteria.
+The Art Education Advisory Committee will review records of students who do not maintain these criteria.
 Such students may be dismissed from the program.

 Course Requirements